szrharrison/szrharrison.github.io/_posts/2017-03-28-a-beginners-guide-to-git.markdown

 <img alt="Git Local Repo" src="/assets/images/git-local-repo.png" style="float: left;">

 This brings us to the last key element of your local git environment: your **_local repo_**.
 Your **_local repo_** is your personal source of truth for the project.
 Any code that lives here should be ready to be shown to the rest of your team.
 In order to get any code onto your **_local repo_** you need to have written a commit message, so hopefully you were sure that it was a change you wanted to make.
 In case you change your mind and want to revert back to a previous commit, you can always `git reset --hard <commit hash>`.
 Note that this is a very powerful command and should only be used for commits that have yet to be pushed to the **_remote repository_** since you are essentially rewriting history.
-For an overall view of your local git environment, take a look at the image below (I didn't cover the stash in this post because it's not something I see used very often):
+For an overall view of your local git environment, take a look at the image below (_I didn't cover the stash in this post because it's not something I see used very often_):

 ![Git Transport](/assets/images/git-transport.png)

-And for tips on when and how to beautify your commit history (required sometimes when committing to an open source project) take a look at this image.
+And for tips on when and how to beautify your commit history (required sometimes when committing to an open source project) take a look at this image. (_Note: `git revert` will actually create a new commit in which the changes from the reverted commit are undone as opposed to `git reset` which actually erases the reset commit from your history._)

 ![Git Pretty](/assets/images/git-pretty.png)